 - Each candidate must be prepared to produce, upon request, a UBC card for identification. - Candidates are not permitted to ask questions of the Invigilators, except in cases of supposed errors or ambiguities in examination questions, in which case, questions should be directed to the Chief Invigilator. - No candidate shall be permitted to enter the examination room after the expiration of one-half hour (30 minutes) from the scheduled starting time, or to leave during the first half hour of the examination.
-Should the examination run forty-five (45) minutes or less, no examination candidate shall be permitted to enter the examination room once the examination has begun. - All notes, books, backpacks, phones, electronic devices, etc. are to be placed below the exam desk or away from the seating area. - All phones and electronic devices are to be turned off. - Candidates are prohibited from accessing notes, texts or any other materials that may unfairly assist them in the examination, including cellular telephones, pagers or other communication devices into the exam room, and from removing, destroying or copying any examination materials or questions from exams or exam reviews. - Candidates suspected of any of the following, or similar, dishonest practices may be immediately dismissed from the examination and shall be liable to disciplinary action. - Having at the place of writing any books, papers or memoranda, calculators, computers, audio or video cassette players, cell phones or other memory aid devices, other than those authorized by the examiners. - Speaking or communicating with other candidates. - Purposely exposing exam answers to the view of other candidates or viewing other candidate's exam answers.
+Should the examination run forty-five (45) minutes or less, no examination candidate shall be permitted to enter the examination room once the examination has begun. - All notes, books, backpacks, phones, electronic devices, etc. are to be placed below the exam desk or away from the seating area. - Phones will be permitted to allow students to log on using two-factor authentication.
+All phones and electronic devices must be powered down, removed from the desk and must placed in backpacks or bags under the desk after logging on.
+Any phones remaining on desks will be removed by an invigilator and will be returned at the end of the examination. - During the examination using or operating electronic devices including but not limited to telephones, calculators, computers, or similar devices other than those authorized by the examiner(s) is prohibited. - Candidates are prohibited from accessing notes, texts or any other materials that may unfairly assist them in the examination, including cellular telephones, pagers or other communication devices into the exam room, and from removing, destroying or copying any examination materials or questions from exams or exam reviews. - Candidates suspected of any of the following, or similar, dishonest practices may be immediately dismissed from the examination and shall be liable to disciplinary action. - Having at the place of writing any books, papers or memoranda, calculators, computers, audio or video cassette players, cell phones or other memory aid devices, other than those authorized by the examiners. - Speaking or communicating with other candidates. - Purposely exposing exam answers to the view of other candidates or viewing other candidate's exam answers.
 The plea of accident or forgetfulness shall not be received. - Candidates are not permitted to bring food into the examination room.
 Candidates are permitted to bring water in transparent water bottles into the exam room. - Candidates may be excused to use the washroom at the discretion of the Chief Invigilator, but only one candidate at a time may be excused and must be accompanied by an invigilator.
-All exam materials must be left in the examination room and candidates are expected to continue to follow exam rules while excused. - Candidates should review the protocol in the event of a fire alarm or other disruption.
+All exam materials must be left in the examination room and candidates are expected to continue to follow exam rules while excused.

+• Candidates should review the protocol in the event of a fire alarm or other disruption.